apache/carbondata/docs/index-server.md

 which means that the JDBCServer would take care of distributed pruning.
 A similar job would be fired by the JDBCServer which would take care of pruning using its own executors.
-If for any reason the embedded mode also fails to prune the datamaps then the job would be passed on to driver.
+If for any reason the embedded mode also fails to prune the indexes then the job would be passed on to driver.

 **NOTE:** In case of embedded mode a job would be fired after pruning to clear the